 Since hitching up my Bambi August 9th, most of the time I’ve spent in it other than a short 3-day weekend boondocking trip was hooked up to full power in my friend’s driveway while finishing the remodel of her guesthouse.
 Then at the end of August, I jumped right into solar-powered off-grid* living.

-I’m still not completely sure what I was thinking but I’ve said that about many things in life and to this day, I haven’t regretted a single one of them.
+I’m still not completely sure what I was thinking but I’ve said that about many things in life.
+To this day, I haven’t regretted a single one of them.
 Yet… I should say!

 *Yes, I’ve been technically off-grid, powered only by solar, though I’ve had easy access to a septic dump and water as well as hotspot reception for my tech job.
 So off-grid yes, but maybe comfortably off-grid?